DongqingSun96/STRIDE/docs/tutorials/Human_heart.rst

 Here we use a developing human heart dataset (`Ji et al., Cell, 2020 <https://www.sciencedirect.com/science/article/pii/S0092867420306723>`_) to demonstrate the advanced usage of STRIDE.
 The original study provided 4, 9 and 6 heart sections from three timepoints, 4.5-6, 6.5, and 9 PCW, respectively, which were profiled by ST technology.
 They also provided a single-cell transcriptional profile of the 6.5 PCW tissue sample, generated through 10X Genomics Chromium platform.
-Users can download the processed data from `here`.
+Users can download the processed data from `here <https://github.com/DongqingSun96/STRIDE/tree/main/test>`_.

 Step 1 Deconvolve the cell-type composition of ST data
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>